kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

 #### Implementing the Binary Search Tree

-If know your array is ordered as a binary search tree, then you can search for a value and its position in the array.
+If you know your array is ordered as a binary search tree, then you can search for a value and its position in the array.
 This is done by repeatedly halving the search interval.
 Each iteration compares the middle value of the search interval against the input value or key.
 The inequality determines which half of tree to continue searching, eliminating the other half of the search interval each time.
-If the resulting value value matches the key, the function returns true and its position in the height of the tree.
+If the resulting value matches the key, the function returns true and its position in the height of the tree.

     func binarySearch(var arrayOfInts: [Int], key: Int) -> (Bool, Int) {